 In 2014 I received the Right Livelihood Award in Stockholm, the European Press Prize and the Ortega y Gasset Award in Madrid.

 I am currently writing a book about news - what it was; what it will be - and what the transition to digital felt like.
 I've also written three childrens' books and, with Ronan Bennett, a BBC drama, Fields of Gold.

 Hell Passage refers to a corridor in LMH connecting two of the older buildings.
 It got its name from the time it was lined with prints illustrating Dante’s Inferno.
 The prints went, but the name stuck….
 And is hereby revived.

-The Principal's PA, Carla Betts, can be contacted on:
+Contact the Principal's PA, Carla Betts, on: